churrinfunflais/similar-products-variants/README.md

 ...
 ```

-*Notice that this block depends on the product context, so its recomended to declare it inside the product page contex.*
+*Notice that this block depends on the product context, so its recomended to declare it inside the product page contex.
+If the SKU desent have any similar product configured on the catalog the component wont render aanything.*

 ## Customization